 - Climate – Bed bugs prefer to live in areas that are 70-90° Fahrenheit.

 However, clutter is a major issue when it comes to bed bugs.
-Once bed bugs find their way into your home and claim you as their host, hiding places such as clutter are perfect.
-Other common hiding places for bed bugs within homes are behind hanging picture frames, in the corners and tight spaces around your box spring, behind electrical outlet plates, in the crevices of couches and fabric furniture, clutter in dresser drawers, under beds, and in closets for example.
+Once bed bugs find their way into your home and claim you as their host, clutter is a perfect hiding spot.
+Other common hiding places for bed bugs within homes are behind hanging picture frames, in the corners and tight spaces around your box spring, behind electrical outlet plates, in the crevices of couches and fabric furniture, and clutter in dresser drawers, under beds, and in closets.

 When you mention bed bugs, most people think of bites and welts that they cause while you’re sleeping.
 While it’s possible that bites cause marks to appear on your skin, some individuals will not exhibit any visual signs after being bitten.

 Marks could be from another pest, such as fleas.
 Flea bites usually appear as a red mark with a “halo” shape around the center in clumps or in a straight line.
-Ankles, legs and armpits are common spots for flea bites.
+Ankles, legs, and armpits are common spots for flea bites.

 - Dark spotting or blood droplets on mattresses or bedding.
-These are waste products bed bugs excrete while digesting a blood-meal.
+These are waste products bed bugs excrete while digesting a blood meal.

 - Visible observation of eggs, molted insect skin, or the insect.
 The failure to locate an insect does not indicate they are not present.
 Adult bed bugs are difficult to locate, and immature bed bugs can be difficult to see due to their size.

 If you think you have a bed bug problem, you want to look throughout your bedroom, primarily in the box spring, headboard, and frame of the bed.
 They also make their way into other furniture in the bedroom like couches, chairs, or dressers.

 This is also true for throwing out affected box springs and furniture.
 Bed bugs will find other hiding spaces in your home rather than being thrown out.
-Doing things on your own makes it even more challenging and time consuming for pest control professionals to eliminate bed bugs when the pests are scattered throughout different rooms and harder to find.
+Doing things on your own makes it even more challenging and time-consuming for pest control professionals to eliminate bed bugs when the pests are scattered throughout different rooms and harder to find.

 SOS Exterminating can get rid of the bed bugs in your home with a combination of steaming and professional pesticides.
-If you suspect that you have bed bugs, give SOS Exterminating a call at 480-571-1486 or fill out the contact form on this page to set up an inspection at your home or business.
+If you suspect you have bed bugs, give SOS Exterminating a call at 480-571-1486 or fill out the contact form on this page to set up an inspection at your home or business.